eXpandFramework/Reactive.XAF/src/Modules/Reactive.Logger/Readme.md

 The `Reactive.Logger` module monitors calls to the Reactive delegates (OnNext, OnSubscribe, OnDispose, OnCompleted, OnError) and persists the calls info in the application datastore.
 For more head to the details section.

 ## Details
-The module extends the `IModelReactiveModules` to provide a list TraceSources allowing to configure them further.
+This is a platform agnostic module extends the `IModelReactiveModules` to provide a list TraceSources allowing to configure them further.
 All reactive modules will be in this list.
 ![image](https://user-images.githubusercontent.com/159464/64830050-63c43a00-d5d7-11e9-919d-ac5df92646af.png)

 All messages are stored in the local database using the `TraceEvent` BO and you can visualize them in ListView as shown in the next shot.